AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 ## One photograph of April becomes a cloud

-Earlier methods tracked every allowed perturbation through every network layer.
-Randomized smoothing instead treats a neural network as a black box and certifies a new classifier built from its noisy votes.
+The deterministic methods in Parts 2 through 6 tracked every allowed perturbation through every network layer.
+Randomized smoothing takes a different route: it treats a neural network as a black box and certifies a new classifier built from its noisy votes.

 We now leave April's two-class teaching model and let the black-box base classifier use a richer label set: **Siberian cat**, **tree**, and **other